Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/python-lang/Blink.rst

 .. note::

-    Note: LEDs cannot be directly connected to a power supply, which usually ends in a damaged component.
+    LEDs cannot be directly connected to a power supply, which usually ends in a damaged component.
 A resistor with a specified resistance value must be connected in series to the LED you plan to use.

 Resistor
 ----------------------------------------------------------------